Current Exhibitions

 Joseph Veach Noble: Through the Eye of a Collector

-On view now through February 19, 2026
+On view April 18, 2024, through February 19, 2026

 In 1986, the Tampa Museum of Art acquired some 175 ancient objects from the eminent collection of Joseph Veach Noble (1920-2007).
 This acquisition became the cornerstone of the museum’s burgeoning permanent collection of antiquities that has since grown to about 875 objects (and counting).
 After nearly four decades, it is high time to place the Noble collection in the spotlight once more.

-The superb Noble collection of Greek and Italian vases is of international renown for its breath of themes and styles, forms and techniques.
+The superb Noble collection of Greek and Italian vases is of international renown for its breadth of themes and styles, forms and techniques.
 The Noble vases are therefore of superior educational value to illuminate aspects of ancient Greek myth and religion, warfare and athletics, wine culture and cosmetics, daily life and entertainment.
 Many vases of Noble’s collection have been on display in the past decades, but no dedicated presentation of the collection has been on view since the inaugural exhibition at the TMA in 1986.
-The two-year exhibition Through the Eye of a Collector will also showcase fascinating curiosities and beautiful sculpture in the TMA’s Noble Collection.
+The two-year exhibition Through the Eye of a Collector will also showcase fascinating curiosities and beautiful sculptures in the TMA’s Noble Collection.

 Learn More